 The decent cinematography by Steve Yedlin and great editing by Bob Ducsay both help give the film a great visual appeal, as many of the beautiful shots back-up the film’s memorable scenes very well.
 Rian Johnson’s brother Nathan Johnson, also lends to the great atmosphere of the film with his brilliant original score, combing your standard action flick soundtrack with a unique science fiction score, resulting overall in an original score that’s both memorable and also helps build tension and drama throughout the film.

 Many of the action scenes throughout the film are also quite well done, as the film truly puts Bruce Willis’ action skills to the test in one particular scene set within a warehouse, which was an absolute joy to watch for me.
 However, this is actually where one of my criticisms of the film comes in, as sometimes in the film the balance between futuristic and modern-day can become a little unbalanced, especially in one action scene on ‘Sara’s farm.
 Another issue I have with the film is the element of telekinesis in the story, despite its small relevance near the end of the film’s runtime.
 I simply felt it doesn’t fit into the world being explored, and was definitely an element that could’ve been cut.

-‘Looper’ has always been a personal sci-fi favourite for me, as the film really is a brilliant time-travel story juggling a large number of genres that somehow manages not be cluttered.
+Overall, ‘Looper’ has always been a personal sci-fi favourite for me, as the film really is a brilliant time-travel story juggling a large number of genres that somehow manages not be cluttered.
 Giving the audience more of a simple narrative with interesting characters, all with a well-crafted sci-fi world backing it up.
 The attractive cinematography and editing alongside the fantastic score make the film a very pleasant watch.
-I’d probably give this one a solid 8/10.
+Final Rating: 8/10.